-Positive outcomes, arrest and voluntary interview rates for domestic abuse continued to deteriorate in 2018, alongside increases in the proportion of victims that do not support further police action.
-While recognising significant capacity constraints on offender management, investigation and victim support services, opportunities remain to increase victim awareness and co-operation with criminal justice process among survivors of domestic abuse, modern slavery and other aspects of hidden harm.
+Improvements in the recording of lower level domestic abuse crimes has resulted in a deterioration in positive outcome, arrest and voluntary interview rates for domestic abuse, alongside an increase in the proportion of victims that do not support further action.
+While recognising significant capacity constraints on offender management, investigation and victim support services, opportunities remain to increase victim awareness and co-operation with the criminal justice process in cases of hidden harm.

-Specific gaps in current victim service provision include the availability and consistency of therapeutic support services for survivors of sexual abuse and specialist support for survivors of stalking and modern slavery across the area.
+There are also opportunities to address gaps in the availability and consistency of therapeutic support services for survivors of sexual abuse and further develop specialist support for survivors of stalking and modern slavery across the area.